docwire/docwire/README.md

 ### Compatibility Note
 Please note that DocToText is currently compatible with vcpkg tagged as version 2023.04.15.
 While this version is recommended for use, be aware that updates may become available in the near future.
 Supported triplets are: x64-linux-dynamic, x64-windows and x64-osx-dynamic.

+## API Documentation
+The API documentation for the DocToText SDK/library is readily available in various formats to assist you in seamlessly integrating it into your projects.
+Whether you prefer reading detailed doxygen-style documentation, accessing it through binary packages, or installing it via package managers like Vcpkg, we've got you covered.

+### ReadTheDocs - Doxygen Format
+Our API documentation is hosted on [ReadTheDocs](https://doctotext.readthedocs.io/), presented in the widely recognized and developer-friendly Doxygen format.
+This comprehensive documentation provides insights into the functionality, usage, and features of the DocToText library.
+You can explore it at your own pace to better understand how to harness the power of DocToText within your applications.

+### GitHub Releases

+If you're looking for a more direct way to access the documentation, you can find it bundled with our binary packages in the [GitHub Releases](https://github.com/docwire/doctotext/releases) section.
+Simply download the appropriate release for your platform, and you'll have the API documentation readily available alongside the library itself.

+### Vcpkg Package Manager

+For users who prefer to manage their dependencies using Vcpkg, we've made sure that our API documentation is included with the packages you install.
+This means you can access the same doxygen-style documentation seamlessly as you manage and integrate DocToText into your C++ projects.

+### Consistency Across Platforms

+It's worth noting that no matter where you choose to access our API documentation—whether through ReadTheDocs, GitHub Releases, or Vcpkg—you will find the same comprehensive doxygen-style documentation.
+This ensures a consistent and reliable resource for understanding and utilizing the DocToText library.

+### Why ReadTheDocs?

+You might wonder why we chose ReadTheDocs to host our documentation.
+While some might see this as a marketing signal, we believe it's a practical choice for several reasons:

+1. **Accessibility**: ReadTheDocs provides an easy-to-navigate platform that ensures our documentation is readily accessible to all users.

+2. **Versioning**: We can maintain multiple versions of our documentation, ensuring that you can always find the information relevant to your specific library version.

+3. **Automation**: ReadTheDocs allows us to automate the documentation publishing process, ensuring that you have the latest documentation whenever you need it without delay.

+We believe in making the integration of DocToText as smooth as possible, and providing our documentation through ReadTheDocs is just one way we're committed to simplifying your experience.

+Explore the documentation, experiment with the library, and feel free to reach out if you have any questions or feedback.
+We're here to support you on your journey with DocToText.

 ## License
 Product is double licensed: